-Across the course, a series of four broad topics will be explored: Individual Differences, Construction of Social Reality, Mind and Body and Decision Making.
-Within each topic, you will be introduced to specific research areas which contribute knowledge to those topics from different research perspectives.
-You will also see that psychology is a very broad science, full of debates, discrepancies and disagreements: at the end of each Topic, the contributing lecturers will hold a discussion of the Topic between themselves and welcome any contributions from you.
+A series of three broad topics will be explored: Social Psychology, Applied Psychology, and Individual Differences.
+Within each topic, students will be introduced to specific research areas which contribute knowledge to those topics from different research perspectives.
+They will also see that psychology is a very broad science, full of debates, discrepancies and disagreements.